-Defining research data
+- Defining research data

-Developing policies and plans
+- Developing policies and plans

-'Research data' vs 'primary materials'
+- 'Research data' vs 'primary materials'

-All of this together would suggest that research data, from the point of view of the institution with a responsibility for managing the data includes:
+- Research data, from the point of view of the institution with a responsibility for managing the data includes:

 - all data which is created by researchers in the course of their work, and for which the institution has a curatorial responsibility for at least as long as the Code and relevant archives/record keeping acts require, and